Harshit0512/Harshit0512/README.md

 ## Hey there!
 I'm Harshit Shankhdhar.<img src="https://github.com/Harshit0512/Harshit0512/blob/main/images%20or%20gif/Hi.gif" width="30px">

 I’m Harshit Shankhdhar, a Data Science and Machine Learning enthusiast from India.
 Currently, I’m a Student, pursuing B.tech in Computer Science and Engineering at Lovely Professional University.
 Beside’s programming, I enjoy watching TV Series and playing Cricket.
-I loves to explore and learn new conceptes behind any technology.
+I loves to explore and learn new concepts behind any technology.

 You can connect with me:-